martingaedecke/martingaedecke.github.io/_pages/about.md

 About my research
 ======
 I am studying the determinants and consequences of unplanned parenthood in a life course context.
-Unintended pregnancies are a common phenomenon, accounting for 51% of all pregnancies in the US in 2008 [Finer and Zolna, 2014](https://pubmed.ncbi.nlm.nih.gov/24354819/).
+Unintended pregnancies are a common phenomenon, accounting for 51% of all pregnancies in the US in 2008 [(Finer and Zolna, 2014)](https://pubmed.ncbi.nlm.nih.gov/24354819/).